 Based on no. 1190/MENKES/PER/VIII/2010-Regarding Medical Devices and Household Products, Indonesia defines medical devices as ‘the instruments, apparatuses, machines and/or implants that do not contain drugs used to prevent, diagnose, cure and relieve diseases, treat sick people, recover health of human beings, and/or form the structure and correct the body function.’

-Due to the nature of the products, registering a medical equipment or device is one of the most confusing.
+Due to the nature of the products, registering a medical device and equipment is one of the most confusing.
 There’s an incredibly long list of requirements.
 Moreover, the actual product registration process depends on the risk classifications.
-There are three:

 The actual product registration process in Indonesia highly depends on the classification.
 For instance, instruments labelled as low risk do not require clinical evaluation.
 High-risk devices, on the other hand, need to go through safety tests and complete a thorough clinical evaluation.